ntrappe/wi21-cse110-lab4/part1/part1.md

 Unlike to the previous question, `console.log(discountedPrice);` will result in an error. `discountedPrice` is declared with `let` within the scope of the for loop.
 Therefore, it can only be accessed within the loop.
 Since the log command is outside, it has no access to that variable so it doesn't know what it's being asked to log, and, therefore, provides a not-defined error.

 **Question 3:** *What will happen at line 13 and why?* <br/>
 Line 13, `console.log(finalPrice);` will log, or print, the value of `finalPrice`.
 In this case, `finalPrice` will be the discounted price of the last item in the prices array.
 By discounted, we mean that we will have taken the last element in the prices array, applied the discount (e.g. if 50% off of $2 then $1), and rounded it to the nearest whole number.
+There are no errors because the variable and log command are withint the same scope (the function).

 **Question 4:** *What will the function return if we call discountPrices([100, 200, 300], .5) ?
 Give a brief explanation.* <br/>
 Given that the first function parameter is `prices` and we are passed `[100,200,300]` there are 3 items so the for loop will run from `i=0` to `i<3`.
 Therefore, it will iterate through each element of the given array.
 Let's just take a look at `i=0` and substitute the variable `discount` with the given vallue `0.5`: <br/>